khalid-el-masnaoui/PHP-Notes/Tools/testing/README.md

 3. **Assert**
 > After we run the code that we want to test, we of course need to check that the code did what we want to do.
 So we `assert` that it did what we expected it to do.
 Here we’ll check either the output of the method test, or check for the side effects that the method caused.

+### Given, When, Then

+**Given, when, then** is a testing framework, particularly from **Behavior-Driven Development (BDD)**, that structures acceptance criteria into three parts: Given (the initial context/preconditions), When (the action or event), and Then (the expected outcome or observable consequence).
+This format improves communication and test readability by providing a clear, story-like structure for software tests.

+-  **Encourages a focus on behavior**: rather than internal implementation details, making tests more aligned with business requirements.

+1. **Given**
+> - **Purpose:** Sets up the initial state or context for the test.
+> - **Details:** It's the "precondition" for the test, describing the world before the action takes place.
+> - **Example:** Given the user is on the product page of an in-stock item.

+2. **When**
+> - **Purpose:** Describes the action or behavior being tested.
+> - **Details:** This is the event that triggers the test.
+A test should focus on one clear "when" action.
+> - **Example:** When the user clicks the "Add to Cart" button.

+3. **Then**
+> - **Purpose:** Specifies the expected outcome or result.
+> - **Details:** This is where the assertions are made to verify the behavior is correct.
+It checks for the observable consequences of the "When" action.
+> - **Example:** Then the item is added to the user's cart, and the cart icon updates.

 ## Testing Types